Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 Similar to other southern people, the Portuguese don’t cherish anything more than sharing family reunions.
 A family Sunday lunch is a common practice in the country.

-Every Sunday, each family gathers with children, parents, and grandparents, or even friends, to cook up a delish meal at home.
+Every Sunday, each family gathers with children, parents, grandparents, or even friends, to cook up a delish meal at home.
 Portuguese people love to make use of the fresh produce they buy every week from farmer’s markets.
-And the meals are a great way for everyone to connect with and update each other about their lives.
+Meals are a great way for everyone to connect with and update each other about their lives.

 We take great pride in our family values and try to be there for one another as much as possible.
-Families are close-knit, and we try to spread this love among neighbors and friends nearby.
+Families are close-knit; we try to spread this love among neighbors and friends nearby.

-If you are invited to a Portuguese home, that means you get to witness an elaborate preparation of a home-cooked meal and also the decoration of the house.
+If you are invited to a Portuguese home, you will get to witness the elaborate preparation of a home-cooked meal and the decoration of the house.
 The main goal is always to give their guest the best experience possible.

 In a Portuguese home, there is always more than enough food.
 They are extremely nice, and questions like, “ Have you had enough?” or “Do you need anything else?” are common and frequent.
 With the delicious cuisine in front of you, we guarantee you’ll always be hungry for more!